gunnarvoet/blt-proc/README.md

 ### SBE37
 Some of the processing code lives in a separate repository at https://github.com/gunnarvoet/sbemoored.

-**Issues (solved):** **12710, 12711** and **1209** stop sampling at their specified rate pre-maturely.
+**Issues:** **12710, 12711** and **1209** stop sampling pre-maturely.
 Most likely due to drained batteries - apparently the little tool Seabird provides for calculating instrument endurance isn't that good and one has to be more conservative.
 <!-- | SN  | last good data | -->
 <!-- |-----|----------------| -->
 <!-- |12710|2020-02-09 21:00| -->